thibautRe/eye/README.md

 # edit the .env values as needed
 cp .env.example .env

+# create the "extract from" folder
+mkdir .extract-from

 # run migration
 yarn db:migrate

+# extract the pictures in the "extract from" folder.
+#
+# Note: It is recommended to add the `-r` (release) flag, which makes thumbnail extraction
+# much faster and can be worth the overhead of extra compilation time.
+cargo run -r extract-pictures

 # start api server
 yarn start:rs